Almost sure asymptotics for Riemannian random waves: Salem--Zygmund CLT for Riemannian random waves

-We will simply write $N_\lambda$ and $N_\infty$ when appropriate.
+We will omit the dependence in $(v,t)$ of $N_\lambda(v,t)$ and $N_\infty(v,t)$ when appropriate.
 Note that these linear combinations are Gaussian random variables under $\PP_a$.
 We prove that the characteristic function of $N_{\lambda}$ under $\mathbb P_X$ converges to the one of $N_{\infty}$ as $\lambda$ goes to infinity. \begin{theorem} Almost surely with respect to the probability $\PP_a$, in the large band regime,